Hodgson: Why Eberechi Eze did not start against Southampton | Goal.com

 Manager Roy Hodgson has explained why Eberechi Eze began life at Crystal Palace as a substitute in Saturday’s 1-0 defeat of Southampton.

-The 22-year-old forward who joined the Eagles in August from Queens Park Rangers made his debut as an 79th minute replacement for Ghana international Jeffrey Schlupp.
+The 22-year-old forward, who joined the Eagles in August from Queens Park Rangers, made his debut as a 79th-minute replacement for Ghana international Jeffrey Schlupp.

 79: Ebere Eze makes his Palace debut!— Crystal Palace F.C. (@CPFC) September 12, 2020